-An example of such information elements includes: {incident does or does not correspond to known fault or performance degradation in the mobile network, expected time of restoration of service, . . .}
+NOTE 5: An example of such information elements includes: {incident does or does not correspond to known fault or performance degradation in the mobile network, expected time of restoration of service, . . .}

-NOTE 4: More than one incident reporting response may be sent to the customer, e.g. as more information is learned by the MNO.
+NOTE 6: More than one incident reporting response may be sent to the customer, e.g. as more information is learned by the MNO.